Emergence of Cooperation in the thermodynamic limit: 1D Ising model and game theory

-As shown in Ref.~\cite{1}, under such a transformation the Nash equilibrium doesn't change (see appendix for more details).
-Following Ref.~\cite{1} and choosing the transformations as $\lambda=-\frac{a+c}{2}$ and $\mu=-\frac{b+d}{2}$.
-The transformed matrix becomes-
+We choose the transformations as $\lambda=-\frac{a+c}{2},\lambda'=-\frac{a'+b'}{2}$ and $\mu=-\frac{b+d}{2},\mu'=-\frac{c'+d'}{2}$.
+Under such a transformation the Nash equilibrium doesn't change (see Supplementary material section 1.2 for more details where we prove this result using fixed point analysis, see also Ref.~\cite{11}).
+Since Ising model Hamiltonian considered above \eqref{eq1}, assumes that the coupling $J$ is symmetric, thus to model the game \eqref{eq2} using Ising model we must consider only symmetric games, i.e., $a=a',\ b=c',\ c=b'$ and $d=d'$.
+After imposing the above conditions the transformed payoff matrix from \eqref{eq2} becomes-

-To calculate the Nash equilibrium of a generalized two player game in the thermodynamic limit, we have to relate the transformed payoff matrix of the classical game as in Eq.~(\ref{eq12}) to the Ising model Hamiltonian with two spins.
-When $N=2$, the Hamiltonian (Eq.~(\ref{eq10})) can be written as-
+To calculate the Nash equilibrium of a generalised two player game in the thermodynamic limit, we have to relate the transformed payoff matrix of the classical game as in Eq.~(\ref{eq12}) to the Ising model Hamiltonian with two spins.
+When $N=2$, the Hamiltonian Eq.~\eqref{eq10} can be written as-

 So the individual energies of the spins 1 and 2 can be written as: